mansinahar/adEx/instructions.md

 * Since you will be writing GoLang as part of this role, we've provided a GoLang boilerplate that you can use as a starting point to implement this adEx service.
 * We understand that GoLang might not be everyone's preferred language and which is why you're welcome to use any other language of your choice too.
 Although, in that case you'd have to start from scratch.
 * Remember that we're looking for how you think and go about designing a service and language isn't a barrier :)
+* Once you've implemented the service, make sure to add a `Readme.md` describing any necessary information that we will need to review it.
+For example, the endpoint that you designed for conducting an auction for a publisher's ad placements.

 ### The GoLang boilerplate